Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsection{Provotype-Driven Shifts in Trust and Data Comfort}

-Participants’ interactions with the provotype revealed how transparency, control, and data practices influence trust in RS, while also exposing limits to control, nuanced privacy concerns, and mixed emotions about data visibility.
-These findings illuminate the complex interplay between transparency, agency, and trust, showing both the benefits of clarity and the boundaries of user influence.
+Beyond transparency and control, participants reflected on how the provotype shaped their broader feelings of trust in RS, while also exposing limits to control, nuanced privacy concerns, and mixed emotions about data visibility.
+These findings highlight the complex interplay among transparency, agency, and trust, showing both the benefits of clarity and the boundaries of user influence.